Flow-Roll/FlowRoll_Contracts/README.md

 It provides an extra income for reveal transaction senders so gamblers can get a little extra money back.

 So players would be hunting for both the best prize pool and dice roll chances and for reveal transactions to earn a quick buck.

+## The coupon system
+The sale of the NFTs works with a coupon system that allows a third party advertiser to earn a commission while the user gets a certain percentage off the prize.
+The owner must manually set the coupon code and it's parameters.
+The coupons can be only used once per address.
+If no coupon code is provided, then the buyer must pay the full price.

+Coupons will be pubished on social media for users to scoop up and get a good price on the NFTs and this is how incremental sale price is implemented.